-A copy of the seniority list will be posted once per year, during the month of January, on designated bulletin boards with a copy forwarded to the bargaining unit president and the Labour Relations Officer.
+A copy of the seniority list will be posted by January 31 and July 31 of each calendar year on designated bulletin boards with a copy forwarded to the bargaining unit president.
 Included in the list shall be a breakdown of total hours paid for part-time employees.
 All lists will include date of hire.
 Any errors noted in the seniority list should be noted and the employer notified within thirty (30) days, after which the list shall be considered final.